acgessler/cpp.js/Readme.md

 // Keep in mind that the processor keeps the state obtained from executing
 // the text block, so if run() is invoked on multiple text blocks, any
-// defines from a block will also apply to its successors. var preprocessed_source = pp.run(text);
+// defines from a block will also apply to its successors.

+// However, a text block is assumed to be syntactically complete on its own,
+// i.e. all if's must be closed and may not leap into the next block. var preprocessed_source = pp.run(text);

 // Calling clear() resets all defined values, so the effect of